supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 > [!header] Finding Candidate Keys from a given set of FDs

-The objective here is to find Candidate Keys and NOT super keys.
-Since super keys are super sets of candidate keys.

 <u>Step 1</u>: Find the attributes which do not appear on the RHS of any FD in the given set and start checking for candidate keys from them.
 Because they must be a part of every candidate key (and also part of every super key).

 > [!tip] Some options can be eliminated after step 1.

 If a set of attributes $X$ is not a super key i.e. $X^+ = \{A, B, C, D\}$ then any of those attributes in $X$ i.e. $ABCD$ is not a super key.
 For example, if $A$ is a super key, then $X$ would have been a super key.
 Similarly, if any of those attributes in $X$ is a super key, then $X$ would have been a super key.
 So, there is no need to check the combinations of such attributes for super key.

-Once a single attribute is found out to be a candidate key, then their super sets can be ignored as its super sets cannot be a candidate key.
+Once a single attribute is found out to be a candidate key, then their super sets can be ignored.

 <u>Step 2</u>: Find the combination of attributes which determine the candidate key.
 The combination can also be a candidate key if they are minimal.